Here’s why you should see ‘Black Panther’ before ‘Avengers: End Game’

 Exploring the city-state of Wakanda

-Social media was totally abuzz with Black Panther trailers and teasers trickling out over the last few months.
-The African-set superhero film places itself in the fictional country of Wakanda – a nation vastly technologically advanced compared with the rest of the world thanks to its Vibranium resources.
+Social media was totally abuzz with Black Panther trailers and teasers trickling out leading up to its release.
+The African-set superhero film was set in the fictional country of Wakanda – a nation vastly technologically advanced compared with the rest of the world thanks to its Vibranium resources.
 As such, it’s put up a literal barrier to keep everyone else out.

 Wakanda is also a full display of afro-futurism – an artistic movement that might finally get its moment in the sun.
 Exploring this city-state nation, complete with mixed biomes from snowy mountains to deep canyons, is an absolute treat.